UST-QuAntiL/qiskit-service/README.md

 # qiskit-service

-This service takes a Qiskit or OpenQASM implementation as data or via an URL and returns either its depth, width and the transpiled OpenQASM String (Transpilation Request) or its results (Execution Request) depending on the input data and selected backend.
+This service takes a Qiskit or OpenQASM implementation as data or via a URL and returns either compiled circuit properties and the transpiled OpenQASM String (Transpilation Request) or its results (Execution Request) depending on the input data and selected backend.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)